nissamai/sefaria-flashcards/README.md

 3. To study cards, click the icon

+4. This app doesn't actually work yet

 ## Dev notes for benchmarks

+0. Move these to github issues???

 1. Get context menu to show up and trigger a function